 “The new EPA rules are expected to require companies to capture gases released into the air during the fracturing process.
 One of those is methane, a greenhouse gas.

-Methane emissions from energy development account for roughly 37 percent of the methane emissions in the United States, according to the Natural Resources Defense Council.
+Methane emissions from energy development account for roughly 37 percent of the methane emissions natural viagra in the United States, according to the Natural Resources Defense Council.
 While some states already have standards in place for capturing these emissions, many do not.

 In a relatively short time, the money made by capturing and selling these emissions can repay developers for the equipment used to capture the emissions, said David Doniger, a climate and clean air advocate for the Natural Resources Defense Council.